be9/jemal/README.md

 Currently jemalloc 3.6.0 is supported (certain Ruby gems can't yet be built with 4.0.0 due to stdbool.h conflict).

+Note that there's another [jemalloc-related gem](https://github.com/kzk/jemalloc-rb) on RubyGems.
+It doesn't provide interface to builtin jemalloc, but rather aims at injecting jemalloc in runtime with LD_PRELOAD.

 ## Jemalloc installation

 Ubuntu: